Hi-Hat Club

 Throughout the 20th century, Forrest County continued to develop and diversify its economy.
 The lumber industry became a significant presence, taking advantage of the region's vast timber resources.
 Education also played a crucial role in the county's growth, with the founding of the University of Southern Mississippi in Hattiesburg in 1910.
 Today, Forrest County is a thriving area with a diverse economy, rooted in its rich historical heritage.

-This timeline provides a condensed summary of the historical journey of Forrest County, Mississippi.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Forrest County, Mississippi.